saltstack/salt/doc/topics/tutorials/lxc.rst

 However, due to the way that :mod:`config.get <salt.modules.config.get>` works, this means that if a ``lxc.profile`` key is defined in both the master config file and in a specific minion's config file, that will cause all profiles to be overwritten for that minion.
-For greater flexibility, in the next feature release each container profile should be configured in its own key, in the format ``lxc.container_profile.profile_name``.
+For greater flexibility, starting in version 2015.2.0 each container profile should be configured in its own key, in the format ``lxc.container_profile.profile_name``.
 For example:

 .. code-block:: yaml